Processes & Water Filters

 - Record the pH and determine if the contaminated water is acidic or alkaline.

 - For acidic water, one method of increasing the pH is to add sodium bicarbonate, otherwise known as baking soda, which has a pH of approximately 9.
 If the solution is acidic, add sodium bicarbonate to it.
-The general rule of thumb is to add 1 tsp of baking soda per liter of water.
-Calculate the number of teaspoons of baking soda needed to neutralize the contaminated water.

 - Compare the color on the end of the strip to the pH color chart and record the final pH.
 If the pH is not between the range of 6.5 to 8.5, repeat step 5 - 8 until the pH meets the EPA standards.